jeskarr/02_cybersec_utilities/README.md

 - ***strings ./name_of_the_program***
     - to display all the strings used inside the program (e.g. if there is a psw or a flag stored it should appear)
 - ***objdump -option ./name_of_the_program***
     - to display information about one or more object files.
-The options control what particular information to display, we can for example choose the option -d (--disassemble) which display the ASM code of the input files.
+The options control what particular information to display, we can for example choose the option:
+        - ***-d*** (--disassemble) which display the ASM code of the input files.
+        - ***--dynamic-reloc*** to see where the GOT entry for a function is, i.e. it prints the address of the relocation
 - ***checksec ./name_of_the_program***
     - to display details (+ security properties) regarding the executable file *(e.g. architecture 32bit/64bit so we know the size of the registers)*.
 In particular, it outputs:
         1. the architecture (32-64bit + little/big endian)